PressWagon/ComfyUI-StringsAndThings/README.md

 **Text Embedding Interrogator** - Calculates the Cosine Similarity and Euclidean Distance between the Pooled Attention CLIP text embeddings for two embeddings.

 **Image Difference** - Calculates the simple pixel-wise difference between two images and outputs an image of the result.
 It also calculates the Mean Square Error as a measure of difference between the images and displays the value in the console as a percentage (0% = same image, 100% = one black vs one white image).
+The SME calculation can be skipped by toggling console_mse to false.
+For images with subtle differences you can toggle contrast_boost to true, increasing the magnitude of the displayed differences by a factor of 5.